 Visibility in Parking Lots

 Parking lots can be poorly lit, making visibility a critical safety concern for pedestrians at night.
-Carrying a lightweight flashlight or LED headlamp can significantly increase a pedestrian’s visibility in parking lots.
+A lightweight flashlight or LED headlamp can significantly increase pedestrians’ visibility in parking lots.
 To ensure their effectiveness, the lights should be positioned to light up a pedestrian’s path and make them noticeable to others, especially oncoming drivers.

 Street Crossing Caution

 Crossing streets safely at night requires extra caution.
-Obey traffic signals and pedestrian signs, especially at night when visibility is reduced for drivers.
-Pedestrians are advised to cross streets at designated crosswalks that are clearly marked with surface markings and signage, reinforcing pedestrians’ right of way.
+Obey traffic signals and pedestrian signs, especially at night when drivers’ visibility is reduced.
+Pedestrians are advised to cross streets at designated crosswalks marked with surface markings and signage, reinforcing pedestrians’ right of way.

 Keep your eyes up and avoid distractions such as cell phones to maintain awareness of your surroundings while crossing streets.